 Teens who abuse anabolic steroids are more likely to experience stunted growth and accelerated changes associated with puberty, in addition to all of the negative physical and psychiatric effects that adults experience.
 Adolescence is a turbulent time in which many individuals experience low self-esteem and negative body image.
 It comes as no surprise that teen boys may turn to anabolic steroids to gain muscle and confidence.

 Research has revealed that teen boys who use steroids are more likely to have depression, low self-esteem, parents who worry about weight, inconsistent eating habits, and co-occurring substance abuse.
 These teens would benefit from education about the dangerous short- and long-term effects of steroid and alcohol abuse.

-Over 3% of students in the United States have abused anabolic steroids (Kann, Kinchen, & Shanklin, 2014) and one study revealed that nearly 25% of adolescents who had taken steroids had shared needles in the past month.
-These teens are at risk for contracting infectious diseases such as HIV and hepatitis.
+Over 3% of students in the United States have abused anabolic steroids (Kann, Kinchen, & Shanklin, 2014), and one study revealed that nearly 25% of adolescents who had taken steroids had shared needles in the past month.
+These teens are at risk of contracting infectious diseases such as HIV and hepatitis.

 The National Survey on Drug Use and Health finds that drinkers under 15 are 4 times more likely to develop dependence and that though teens drink less often than adults, they tend to consume more in one sitting—increasing their risk of alcohol poisoning and overdose.
 It also found that 90% of the alcohol that teens consume is used in the form of binge drinking.

 For additional information, see the following articles that address steroid use and the consequences of abuse: